hexagontruth/hexular/README.md

 In the configuration modal, rule assignment select menus are populated with the contents of the `rules` object loaded from `demo/rules.js`, merged with those already available in Hexular core.
 Custom rules may be added to this object via the console:

-        board.addRule(name, function)
+        Board.instance.addRule(name, function)

 This can also be effected via the modal by adding rules directly in the given text area.
 The entered code should be a JavaScript object of one or more key-value pairs, where the value is a function that takes a `Cell` instance and returns a state value.
 This will overwrite existing rules under a given name, though if in use the new rules will have to be re-selected from the dropdowns.

 We can also add our own rule presets via the console:

-        board.addPreset(name, array)
+        Board.instance.addPreset(name, array)

-Additional customization on the global `hexular` model can be performed as described above and in the documentation.
+Additional customization on the global `Board.instance.model` model can be performed as described above and in the documentation.

 ## More information